 Maybe that’s our problem.
 In theory, happiness seems pretty damn attractive.
 It’s a high.
 But pleasure and joy are so quickly followed by the let down, which leads invariably to our relentlessly chasing the happiness drug again.
 It’s a carousel we can’t get off.

 Happiness is a myth, ephemeral and only experienced in direct juxtaposition to sadness.
 We can only feel the high by comparing it to the low.

 What we should be chasing is contentment.

 We often conflate contentment and happiness, assume they mean the same thing.
 But they can singularly exist.
-Happiness comes and goes.
+Happiness relies on happenings; it comes and goes.
 Contentment accepts both happiness and equally accepts the lack of happiness.

 Contentment is the lifeblood of a well-lived life.
 The Yoga Sutras is a sacred yoga guide from 400 C.E. about how to live your best life.
 One of the directives from this ancient text is called santosha, or active contentment.
 It’s a state of calm pleasure without disruptive desires.
 It’s an abiding feeling of peace that is unruffled by whatever is happening right now.
 Active contentment also assumes it’s a choice, a conscious effort to find fulfillment and meaning.

 True contentment is an enigma.
 We cannot date it, buy it, marry it, or get promoted to it.
 We have to work for it but we cannot pursue it (sorry Thomas Jefferson).